argonne-lcf/user-guides/docs/polaris/compiling-and-linking/compiling-and-linking-overview.md

 The login nodes do not currently have GPUs installed.
 It is still possible to compile GPU-enabled applications on the login nodes depending on the requirements of your applications build system.
 If a GPU is required for compilation, then users are encouraged for the time being to build their applications on a Polaris compute node.
 This can be readily accomplished by submitting an interactive single-node job.
 Compilation of non-GPU codes is expected to work well on the current Polaris login nodes.

+### Home File System

+Is it helpful to realize that there is a single `HOME` filesystem for users that can be accessed from the login and computes of each production resource at ALCF.
+Thus, users should be mindful of modifications to their environments (e.g. `.bashrc`) that may cause issues to arise due to differences between the systems.

+An example is creating an alias for the `qstat` command to, for example, change the order of columns printed to screen.
+Users with such an alias that works well on Theta may run into issues using `qstat` on Polaris as the two system use different schedulers: Cobalt (Theta) and PBS (Polaris).
+Users with such modifications to their environments are encouraged to modify their scripts appropriately depending on `$hostname`.

 ### Interactive Jobs on Compute Nodes

 Submitting a single-node interactive job to, for example, build and test applications on a Polaris compute node can be accomplished using the `qsub` command.